Tuning into Tremé

 Part 2: What is New Orleans Tradition?
 With special guest, pianist Courtney Bryan

-These 90-minute conversations are led by writer Larry Blumenfeld, who covers jazz regularly for The Wall Street Journal, writes the “Blu Notes” blog at artinfo.com, and who has written extensively about New Orleans since the flood.
+These 90-minute conversations were led by writer Larry Blumenfeld, who covers jazz regularly for The Wall Street Journal, writes the “Blu Notes” blog at artinfo.com, and who has written extensively about New Orleans since the flood.
 He’ll use the fourth and final season of the HBO series to frame a wide-ranging consideration of jazz culture in New Orleans and its role in continued recovery.
-Excerpts from the show will be screened and special guests—musicians, participants in the series, and scholars—will join in the discussion.
+Excerpts from the show were screened and special guests—musicians, participants in the series, and scholars—joined in the discussion.